yujiri8/yujiri.xyz/reviews/halo.md

 Reach did some really silly things with weapons, like adding the "Plasma Repeater".
 At first I thought they just renamed and reskinned the Plasma Rifle, but nope the Plasma Rifle exists too.
 What's the difference between these guns?
 Nothing worth talking about.
 For all intents and purposes they're interchangeable.

 And then there's the "Concussion Rifle" which is like a mini Fuel Rod because after Halo 1 the devs valued the number of weapons in the game as an intrinsic good even if they don't add variety of experience.
-The only differences besides having a larger clip is that its shots are affected by gravity.
+The only difference besides having a larger clip and less damage is that its shots are affected by gravity.
 Oh, and it's utterly worthless, at least on legendary.
 In *enemy* hands it feels pretty powerful, but in your hands it's worthless: it takes two direct hits to kill a Grunt, and you can empty a whole clip into an Elite and they still have shields.

 They replaced the Battle Rifle with the "DMR", which is pretty similar but single-shot instead of 3-shot burst and its scope is 3x instead of 2x.